normj/ServerlessTODOListTutorial/DotnetTryMaterial/DynamoDBModule/DDBServiceClientAPI.md

 ## Put Item

-The **PutItem** operation either creates a new item or replaces an existing item with the item in the request.
+The **PutItem** operation either creates a new item or replaces an entire existing item.

 ```cs --source-file ../Snippets/DDBServiceClientAPI.cs --project ../Snippets/Snippets.csproj --region service_client_put
 ```

 ## Get Item

-Using the Hash and range key the item is returned as a **Dictionary<string, AttrubuteValue>**.
+Using the Hash and range key, if a range key was set for the table, the item is returned as a **Dictionary<string, AttrubuteValue>**.

 #### AttributesToGet